Penn State Nittany Lions football: 2011 child sex abuse scandal

-On July 23, 2012, NCAA announced that it had fined the Penn State football program $60 million, levied a four-year ban from bowl games and vacated all of the program's 112 wins from 1998 to 2011.
-The program was originally scheduled to lose 10 scholarships from the incoming classes in 2013, 2014, 2015 and 2016, which would have been a loss of 40 total scholarships.
-The team was set to have a maximum of 75 players on scholarship in 2013, then be down to 65 total scholarships for 2014, 2015 and 2016, before increasing back up to 75 in 2017 and return to a full allotment of 85 scholarships for the 2018 season.

-On September 24, 2013, the NCAA announced they were restoring 25 of the 40 scholarships to Penn State "[d]ue to Penn State University's continued progress toward ensuring athletics integrity".
-After losing 10 scholarships from the 2013–2014 incoming class (bringing in 15 players instead of the normal 25) and only having 75 total players on scholarship, Penn State gained five scholarships back for 2014–15, bringing in 20 new players with 80 total players on scholarship.
-Full scholarships were regained for 2016–17, two years ahead of schedule.
-In total they lost only 15 scholarships, compared to the original penalty of 40 scholarships.

-The decision to return the scholarships was the result of a unanimous decision of the executive committee of the NCAA following a recommendation from the former US Sen. George Mitchell.
-The NCAA had appointed Mitchell to monitor the progress of Penn State and adopting recommended reforms to enhance their "security, ethics, governance and compliance structure".
-The decision to accept the recommendation was based upon the belief that the restored scholarships would provide benefits to student-athletes.

-Several lawsuits were filed against NCAA related to the levy of penalties.
-In September 2014 the NCAA, under the auspices of favorable reports from Mitchell, announced that Penn State would be eligible for the 2014 postseason and all scholarships restored in 2015.
-The team's wins and records that had previously been vacated due to the scandal were restored, pending full approval, as part of a legal settlement in January 2015.
+In July 2012, NCAA announced it had fined the Penn State football program $60 million, levied a 4-year ban from bowl games and vacated all the program's 112 wins from 1998 to 2011.
+The program was originally scheduled to lose 10 scholarships from incoming classes in 2013–16, which would have been a loss of 40 scholarships.
+In September 2013, the NCAA announced they were restoring 25 of the 40 scholarships to Penn State "[d]ue to Penn State University's continued progress toward ensuring athletics integrity".
+After losing 10 scholarships from the 2013–2014 incoming class and only having 75 total players on scholarship, Penn State gained five scholarships back for 2014–15, bringing in 20 new players with 80 total on scholarship.
+Full scholarships were regained for 2016–17.
+In total they lost only 15 scholarships.
+The decision to return the scholarships was by the executive committee of the NCAA following a recommendation from former US Sen. George Mitchell.
+The NCAA had appointed Mitchell to monitor progress of Penn State's reforms to enhance their "security, ethics, governance and compliance structure".
+The decision was based upon the belief the restored scholarships would provide benefits to student-athletes.
+Lawsuits were filed against NCAA related to the levy of penalties.
+In 2014 the NCAA, under the auspices of favorable reports from Mitchell, announced that Penn State would be eligible for the 2014 postseason and all scholarships restored in 2015.
+The team's wins and records that had been vacated were restored, pending full approval, as part of a legal settlement in 2015.